svivian/sv-sortable-js/README.md

 Then use the file `node_modules/sv-sortable/src/sv-sortable.js` in your project - either directly in a `<script>` tag, or passing into your bundler/task runner.

-Alternatively, you can download the latest release from GitHub and use the file `src/sv-sortable.js`.
+Alternatively, you can download or link to a minified version via [jsDelivr](https://www.jsdelivr.com/package/npm/sv-sortable).

 ## Example usage